hyperledger-labs/blockchain-carbon-accounting/Getting_Started.md

 *See sub-heading [Methane](#methane) for running the Methane app* *Developers can use the same hardhat network as run below*

-'''IMPORTANT''': Make sure you are using node version 16.
+__IMPORTANT__: Make sure you are using node version 16.
 For example:
 ```
 $ node -v
 v16.14.2